-We currently rely, and expect to continue to rely, on sole source suppliers for our automated, closed cell processing system; vector supply; plasmid supply; and cell culture media supply, and we plan to rely on a sole source supplier of drug product manufacturing.
+We currently rely, and expect to continue to rely, on sole source suppliers for our automated, closed cell processing system; vector supply; plasmid supply; cell culture media supply; and drug product manufacturing.
 In addition, we are dependent on a limited number of suppliers for some of our other components and materials used in our product candidates.

 We have moved our cell processing to an automated, closed system with a sole source supplier.
-In addition, we currently rely, and expect to continue to rely, on sole source suppliers for vector supply, plasmid supply and cell culture media, and we are planning to rely on a sole source supplier of drug product for our Company-sponsored clinical trials.
+In addition, we currently rely, and expect to continue to rely, on sole source suppliers for vector supply, plasmid supply and cell culture media, as well as drug product manufacturing for our Company-sponsored clinical trials.
 Our sole source suppliers may be unwilling or unable to supply product to us reliably, continuously or at the levels we anticipate or are required by our clinical trial activities.
-Although we have entered into written supply agreements with our sole source suppliers, such suppliers could still delay, suspend, or terminate supply of product to us for a number of reasons, including manufacturing or quality issues, payment disputes with us, bankruptcy or insolvency, or other occurrences.
+Such suppliers could still delay, suspend, or terminate supply of product to us for a number of reasons, including manufacturing or quality issues, payment disputes with us, intellectual property disputes with third parties, bankruptcy or insolvency, earthquakes or other natural disasters or other occurrences.

 In addition, we currently depend on a limited number of suppliers for some of the other components necessary for our product candidates.
 We cannot be sure that any of our suppliers will remain in business, or that they will not be purchased by one of our competitors or another company that is not interested in continuing to produce these materials for our intended purpose.
 Our use of a sole source or limited number of suppliers of raw materials, components and finished goods exposes us to several risks, including disruptions in supply, price increases, late deliveries and an inability to meet customer demand.
 There are, in general, relatively few alternative sources of supply for these components and equipment.
 Any of our vendors may be unable or unwilling to meet our future demands for our clinical trials or commercial sale.
-Establishing additional or replacement suppliers for these components and materials could take a substantial amount of time and it may be difficult to establish replacement suppliers who meet regulatory requirements.
+Establishing additional or replacement suppliers for these components and materials could take a substantial amount of time and it may be difficult or impossible to establish replacement suppliers who meet regulatory requirements.
 Any disruption in supply from any supplier or manufacturing location could lead to supply delays or interruptions which would damage our business, financial condition, results of operations and prospects.